couchbase/kv_engine/docs/CodingStandards.rst

   /// Does foo and bar.
   ///
-  /// Does not do foo the usual way if \p Baz is true.
+  /// Does not do foo the usual way if Wp Baz is true.
   ///
   /// Typical usage:
-  /// \code
+  /// @code
-  ///   fooBar(false, "quux", Res);
+  ///   fooBar(false, "quux", res);
-  /// \endcode
+  /// @endcode
   ///
-  /// \param Quux kind of foo to do.
+  /// @param quux kind of foo to do.
-  /// \param [out] Result filled with bar sequence on foo success.
+  /// @param [out] result filled with bar sequence on foo success.
   ///
-  /// \returns true on success.
+  /// @return true on success.
-  bool fooBar(bool Baz, StringRef Quux, std::vector<int> &Result);
+  bool fooBar(bool baz, StringRef quux, std::vector<int>& result);

 Don't duplicate the documentation comment in the header file and in the implementation file.
 Put the documentation comments for public APIs into the